-Prior to the administration of each ROSA, students will participate in an Orientation meeting.
-The dates and times of these meetings will be announced by the Graduate Coordinator.
+Prior to the administration of each ROSA, students will participate in a cohort advisement meeting.
+The date and time of each meetings will be announced by the Graduate Coordinator.

 Thesis

 Early during the first year, students must decide whether they wish to engage in thesis work.
 This section of the manual summarizes what is involved in this option.